jeremymarch/hopliteKB-LibreOffice/README.md

 Add polytonic Greek diacritics by first typing a Greek vowel (or rho).
 Next, while holding Control (Command on Mac), press a key 1-9 to toggle on/off diacritics.
 Respectively, the 1-9 keys are bound to: rough breathing, smooth breathing, acute, grave, circumflex, macron, breve, iota subscript, and diaeresis.
 The key bindings can be changed in the file Accelerators.xcu; then rezip the extension and reinstall.

 ## Why a LibreOffice extension?
 Why not offer this functionality system-wide?:
 The Windows, Mac, and Linux opererating systems do not provide the keyboard with the information necessary to toggle on/off diacritics.
 The Hoplite Keyboard started on iOS and Android where this information *is* provided to the keyboard.
-So for Windows, Mac, and Linux the only way to implement this is inside applications: hence a LibreOffice extension.
+So for Windows, Mac, and Linux the only way to implement this is inside applications.
+Hence a LibreOffice extension.